-Financial assets and liabilities measured at fair value as of December 31, 2020 and 2019, their inputs, valuation techniques and the level of hierarchy are listed below:
+Financial assets and liabilities measured at fair value as of December 31, 2021 and 2020, their inputs, valuation techniques and the level of hierarchy are listed below:

-Mutual Funds: Included in the item Cash and Cash Equivalents and Investments.
-Telecom and its subsidiaries hold mutual funds in the amount of \$8,797 million and \$31,531 million as of December 31, 2020 and 2019, respectively.
+Mutual Funds: included in the item Cash and Cash Equivalents, Investments and Other Receivables (Guarantee of Financial Transactions).
+The Company and its subsidiaries hold mutual funds in the amount of \$ 3,213 million and \$ 13,387 million as of December 31, 2021 and 2020, respectively.
 The fair value is based on information obtained from active markets, measuring each share at quoted market prices as of each year-end; therefore, its valuation is classified as Level 1.

-Government Notes and Bonds: Included in the item Investments.
-Telecom and its subsidiaries hold government notes and bonds in the amount of \$ 6,593 million and \$ 404 million as of December 31, 2020 and 2019, respectively.
+Government Notes and Bonds: Included in the item Cash and Cash Equivalents and Investments.
+The Company and its subsidiaries hold government notes and bonds in the amount of \$ 11,624 million and \$ 23,976 million as of December 31, 2021 and 2020, respectively.
 The fair value is based on information obtained from active markets, measuring each security at quoted market prices as of each year-end; therefore, its valuation is classified as Level 1.

-Derivative financial instruments (Forward contracts to purchase US dollars at fixed exchange rates and interest rate swap): The fair value of the NDF contracts executed by Telecom and its subsidiaries, disclosed in the chapter "Hedge Accounting" was determined by information obtained in the most representative financial institutions in Argentina, the derivative financial instruments' valuation was classified as Level 2.
-During fiscal years ended December 31, 2020 and 2019, there were no transfers between the levels of the fair value hierarchy.
+Derivative financial instruments (Forward contracts to purchase US dollars at fixed exchange rates and interest rate swap): The fair value of the NDF contracts executed by the Company and its subsidiaries, disclosed in the chapter "Hedge Accounting", was classified as Level 2 and its valuation was determined as follows: